iasmingoes/academic-kickstart/content/home/featured.md

 Why Do Governments Tie Their Hands?
 Natural Resources, Public Budgets, and Voter Demands, Working Paper (2019)

+Mineral Spirits: The Effect of Natural Resources on the Preferences of Financial Markets (with [Stephen Kaplan](stephenbkaplan.com/)), Working Paper (2019)

 ### Democratic Transitions in Latin America

 Between Truth and Amnesia: State Terrorism, Human Rights Violations and Transitional Justice in Brazil, [European Review of Latin American and Caribbean Studies](http://doi.org/10.18352/erlacs.8395) (2013)